-The PHA will conduct HQS inspections on units our agency owns or controls
+The PHA will conduct NSPIRE inspections on units our agency owns or controls For additional Project Based Voucher policies, see the MTW Plan.

 PART IV: REHABILITATED AND NEWLY CONSTRUCTED UNITS

 There are specific requirements that apply to PBV assistance for newly constructed or rehabilitated housing that do not apply to PBV assistance in existing housing.
 This part describes the requirements unique to this type of assistance.